StasTODD/telegram-bot/README.md

-<h1 align="center">StasTODD telegram bot </h1>
+<h1 align="center">Telegram bot </h1>

+Private Telegram bot with little functional.
+General idea it's telegram-interface for work with different program and RaspberryPI hardware modules.
+Bot was wrote use python-async methods and this approach do program faster where run I/O operations.

-It's private little project for help me in my life.
-It's not serious, but i try practice python language and async methods.
+It's private little project for helping me in my life.
+If become new necessaryes, the bot will be supplemented with new functionality.

-### It can do:
+## Functional:

 ✔️ Get info about API token and admins id from yaml-file.

 ✔️ Send message to admin(s) if telegram bot was started.